judoole/airflow-bdd/README.md

 This example creates a DAG, adds two tasks, and then asserts, using hamcrest that the task count of the DAG is 2.

 There is a lot of other ways to use the tool as well.
 Take a look into the `tests` folder for more examples.

+## Creation your own steps

+Basically it is just creating a function is able to receive a [Context](https://github.com/judoole/airflow-bdd/blob/daed1195e459a8adaef281463117984de7b55a23/src/airflow_bdd/core/scenario.py#L1) object.
+Take inspiration from the code in [steps folder](https://github.com/judoole/airflow-bdd/tree/main/src/airflow_bdd/steps).